Fiscal Year 2024

 Staff performing activities without funding issues

-Some HHS agencies have mandatory, multiple-year, carryover, or user fee funds which are not affected by a hiatus in annual appropriations.
-A total of 35,213 staff are estimated to continue to be paid by these funds and remain working during a lapse in appropriations.
-This includes 11,766 staff at the Indian Health Service who will be funded by Medicare, Medicaid, private insurance, and other collections.
+Some HHS agencies have mandatory, advanced, multiple-year, carryover, emergency supplemental, or user fee funds which are not affected by a hiatus in annual appropriations.
+A total of 38,194 staff are estimated to continue to be paid by these funds and remain working during a lapse in appropriations.
+This includes 15,230 staff at the Indian Health Service who will be funded by advanced and multi-year appropriations, carryover funds, and third-party insurance collections.

 Officers appointed by the President

-The Officers appointed by the President at HHS include the Secretary, Deputy Secretary, Assistant Secretaries, and many agency heads, which total 15 on board.
-Many of these Officers are Presidentially-appointed and Senate approved (PAS).
+The Officers appointed by the President at HHS include the Secretary, Deputy Secretary, Assistant Secretaries, and many agency heads, which total 16 on board.
+Many of these Officers are Presidentially appointed and Senate approved (PAS).

 Staff performing activities authorized by necessary implication – support of funded activities